 It’s hardly their fault!
 There’s so much advice about finding your unique niche.
 An audience where you can really stand out.
 Often this niche is really small.

-It’s essential to work out the size of your niche and how it will make money before you start and give yourself some room to maneuver.
+Work out the size of your niche and how it will make money before you start.

 Getting your niche right at the start can be a difficult judgment call.

-But what happens when you’ve sold your premium course to every person in your niche?
+But what happens when you’ve sold your guides to every person in your niche?
 Do you have to start over?

 - Personal Finance And Making Money